DanielJDufour/geowarp/README.md

   // how many pixels tall the input data is
   in_height: 1015,

+  // optional array of constructor names for each array level
+  // default is to use Array (untyped) for everything
+  out_array_types: ["Array", "Array", "Uint8Array"],

   // optional array for sampling and/or changing band order
   // array is the order of the bands in the output with numbers
   // indicating the band index in the input (starting at zero)